andreilevin/DataEngineering_project/README.md

 ### Predicting the market value of NBA players from in-season stats

 We can all go online to look up our favorite NBA player's current salary, but how do we tell if this salary matches up with his actual market value?
 In other words, if this player suddenly became a free agent, how much would a team likely pay him compared to what he's making now?
 To answer this question using machine learning, I scraped the last 5 years of NBA free agent data using `beautifulsoup` and trained a linear regression model in `scikit-learn` to predict the contract each free agent signed, based on their previous-season data.
 Using this model, I was able to predict the market value of all current NBA players based on their season stats so far.
-I then deployed these predictions to a web app, available [here](https://share.streamlit.io/andreilevin/dataeng_project/main/streamlit-app.py)
+I then deployed these predictions to a [web app](https://share.streamlit.io/andreilevin/dataeng_project/main/streamlit-app.py) using streamlit.
+My presentation slide deck can be viewed [here](https://github.com/andreilevin/DataEng_project/blob/main/AndreiPresentation.pdf).

 The workflow consists of four main steps.
 In order: